 - some pickled vegetables

-Research published by the American College of Gastroenterology indicates that particular strains of probiotics may:
+Research published by the American College of Gastroenterology indicates that particular species of probiotics may:

 - aid digestion